ultralytics/ultralytics/docs/tasks/segment.md

 ---
 comments: true
+description: Learn about Ultralytics YOLOv8 implementation of instance segmentation.
+See pretrained models, train, validate and export models with ease.
 ---

 Instance segmentation goes a step further than object detection and involves identifying individual objects in an image